shapesmusic/Shapes-Basics-Draft/writing/colloq.md

 this is where the method starts, the first experience of a learner, not with theoretical framing, but understanding through the experience. this is where to drop in that idea.

-give a demo of single shapes, first the top shape, then the others. a hybrid lesson of one and many shapes. that you can play in any order, any combination, and importantly, using any fingers, even just one finger.
+give a demo of single shapes, first the top shape, then the others. a hybrid level of one and many shapes. that you can play in any order, any combination, and importantly, using any fingers, even just one finger.

 talk about the playlist, what it represents. and the experience of interacting it, how open-ended it is. how it's a matter of following your intuition, and adding something to the song that feels good to you.